Article updated on July 3rd, 2018

 I have talked with my parents about scammers, thieves, and con artists many times over the years.
 I’m sure my siblings have all had the same discussions, but with me being in their home, it’s easier for me to speak up about certain phone calls.
 Calls my siblings usually don’t hear about.

 Just like any other person, my parents receive their share of scam phone calls.
 One persistent caller called 5 times on a Sunday telling my parents they won a large amount of money and that he had two business associates in the area waiting to schedule a time to come and sign the legal papers and go to the bank to make a hefty withdrawal for their processing fee.
 On Monday, the same man called again ready to send the associates to pick up my parents and take them to the bank.
 My mom got fed up with it and told the man off.
-She went on call him a liar and a scammer and that she had is number, which was a Jamaican number, and calling the police.
+She went on call him a liar and a scammer and that she had his number, which was a Jamaican number, and calling the police.

 This man became like a caged animal, screaming at my mom and threatening her.
 She hung up the phone, my dad called the police because of the threats.
 While he was on the phone, the scammer called back and I answered the phone.
 No sooner than I said hello, the screaming threats started.
 I told the man he was not talking to the same woman and he tried to tone it done some.
 But when I told him he was not going to talk to my mother and the police had been called, I was threatened.
 When he told me the men were on their way to the house and they would “take care” of us, I told him to come on, I was waiting for them.
-When he knew he could scare me, the threats became worse.
-Our whole family and anyone who was at the house would be taken care of.
+When he knew he could not scare me, the threats became worse – our whole family and anyone who was at the house would be taken care of.